 Mario Canseco is president of Research Co.

-Results are based on an online study conducted from June 22 to June 26, 2019, among 800 adults in British Columbia.
+Results are based on an online study conducted from May 20 to May 22, 2019, among 800 adults in British Columbia.
 The data has been statistically weighted according to Canadian census figures for age, gender and region in British Columbia.
-The margin of error, which measures sample variability, is plus or minus 3.5 percentage points, 19 times out of 20.
+The margin of error – which measures sample variability – is plus or minus 3.5 percentage points, 19 times out of 20.